The New York Times Building: Construction

 Work began on the new Times building in late 2004, after financing had been secured.
 Civetta Cousins Joint Venture was hired as the foundation contractor, and work started in August or September 2004.
 Forest City's executive vice president MaryAnne Gilmartin said the development would conclude a revitalization of the western extremities of Midtown Manhattan.
 The first steel was erected starting in April 2005, and the foundation was finished that July.
 Work was slightly delayed during the middle of that year due to a labor strike among ironworkers.
 The steelwork had reached a height of 400 feet by October 2005.
 By then, ten of the eleven former landowners were requesting that the city and state governments give them additional compensation, as they alleged their land had been seized at well below market value.
 The eleventh landowner had been satisfied with a settlement.

 A groundbreaking ceremony took place in late 2005.
 The building still had several hundred thousand square feet of vacant office space, in part due to the higher rent in Midtown compared to Lower Manhattan.
 Real-estate industry executives also expressed uncertainty that architectural renderings of the ceramic curtain wall, and the site's location near the Port Authority Bus Terminal, would be a drawback for tenants.
-To advertise the upper stories, Ratner hired photographer Annie Leibovitz to photograph the tower's construction.
+To advertise the upper stories, Forest City hired photographer Annie Leibovitz to photograph the tower's construction.
 During construction, in March 2006, a rod fell from the tower and dented the roof of a passing car, slightly injuring its occupants.
 The steel superstructure was topped out during July 2006.
 The mast was installed later that year.
 By that October, the facade had been installed to the 42nd floor and interior finishes were being placed on lower stories.
+Before the lights and screens on the facade were installed, a mockup of the system was constructed in the parking lot of the Times printing plant in Queens.